 The Value Exchange in Conversation

-Welcoming my guest Stephen Brittain.
+Welcoming my guest Stephen Brittain on visualising and mapping the value exchange in conversation.
 Steve is co-founder of Insurtech Gateway, the only FCA authorised independent incubator and fund.
-It’s where founders can go and get underwriting paper, investment capital and advice on how to design and build their startup for the insurance industry…
+It’s where founders can go and get underwriting paper, investment capital, and advice on how to design and build their startup for the insurance industry…

 With so many barriers to entry.
 He says founders often run out of energy and money just trying to get in.
 One founder refers to them as “insurance sherpers, guiding us through the wilderness of insurance.”